HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 <p></p>

-####  Sharing User transmits a SMART Health Links
+####  Sharing User transmits a SMART Health Link

-The Sharing User can convey a SMART Health Links by any common means including e-mail, secure messaging, or other text-based communication channels.
-When presenting a SMART Health Links in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SMART Health Links URI.
+The Sharing User can convey a SMART Health Link by any common means including e-mail, secure messaging, or other text-based communication channels.
+When presenting a SMART Health Link in person, the Sharing User can also display the link as a QR code using any standard library to create a QR image from the SMART Health Link URI.

-When sharing a SMART Health Links via QR code, the following recommendations apply:
+When sharing a SMART Health Link via QR code, the following recommendations apply:

 * Create the QR with Error Correction Level M
 * Include the [SMART Logo](https://demo.vaxx.link/smart-logo.svg) on a white background over the center of the QR, scaled to occupy 5-6% of the image area (inclusive of the "quiet zone" QR border).

 <p></p>

-### SMART Health Links Receiving Application processes a SMART Health Links
+### SMART Health Links Receiving Application processes a SMART Health Link

-The SMART Health Links Receiving Application can process a SMART Health Links using the following steps.
+The SMART Health Links Receiving Application can process a SMART Health Link using the following steps.

-* Decode the SMART Health Links JSON payload
+* Decode the SMART Health Link JSON payload
-* Issue a [SMART Health Links Manifest Request](#smart-health-links-manifest-request) to payload's `url`
+* Issue a [SMART Health Link Manifest Request](#smart-health-link-manifest-request) to payload's `url`
 * Decrypt and process files from the manifest
 * Optional:  When the original QR includes the `L` flag for long-term use, the SMART Health Links Receiving Application can re-fetch the manifest periodically, following [polling guidance](#polling-manifest-for-changes) to avoid issing too many requests

 <p></p>

-### SMART Health Links Manifest Request
+### SMART Health Link Manifest Request

 When no `U` flag is present, the SMART Health Links Receiving Application SHALL retrieve a SMART Health Links's manifest by issuing a request to the `url` with: